 Know With Confidence if You Have Adult ADD

 Many of our clients have shared the same experience with previous ADD evaluations.
 They go to a family physician or a very busy psychiatrist.
 The doctor spends ten minutes with them and says: “I think you have ADD,” and then writes a prescription for medication.
 The client takes the medication for a few months and then discontinues due to side effects.
 Deep down they’re not 100% convinced they have Adult ADD.
 Years and months pass, but the problems persist.
 Then they call us.

 We promise a thorough comprehensive evaluation for Adult ADD.
-The Adult ADD testing process is usually two to three hours in length and generally conducted in one day.
+The Adult ADD testing process is two hours in length and conducted in one day.
 You will leave our offices knowing for certain if you have Adult ADD/ADHD or not (and how you can treat it).
 Following through is your choice, but our goal is for you to feel confident in our assessment.

 For more on our unique “Sachs Protocol,” a holistic treatment model for Adult ADD, click here.